-In conjunction with the drilling programme the various prospects within the Cloncurry East project have been re-mapped and regional geochemical sampling of selected locations with the tenement groups undertaken.
+As part of the drill programme the various prospects have been re-mapped and regional geochemical sampling of selected locations with the tenement groups undertaken.

-As part of this regional geochemical sampling, panning of alluvials from limited locations adjacent to the Salebury prospect have recorded free gold (see attached Photo 1).
+As part of this geochemical sampling panning of alluvials adjacent to the Salebury prospect have recorded free gold (see attached photo).
+This is regional sampling and the significance of this free gold is not yet known until additional mapping is undertaken.